 Descend

 If trekkers experience symptoms like fatigue, loss of appetite, breathing problems, dizziness, and headache, they are likely to suffer from altitude sickness.
 As soon as you experience these symptoms, stop trekking and stay at the point until you feel better.
 If you don’t feel good even after taking a rest, it’s better to descend and follow whatever your guide suggests.
+Also, don’t push your body if you feel discomfort, as listening to your body is crucial.

 The twin Pikey Peaks